adinkojic/PLAV/README.md

 ### A 6 Degree-of-Freedom Flight Simulator written in Python with Real-Time Arduino Hardware in Loop Simulation

 This software is designed for users to implement their own aircraft models and simulate it in a somewhat realistic model of the Earth.
 They can enter basic aerodynamic coefficients or make their own flight dynamics model from the ground up.
+It's really meant for engineers trying to validate their own air vehicle (airplane, rocket) before flying without dealing with C++ or learning more developed programs like JSBSim.

 The simulation models the World Geodetic System 1984 (WGS84) ellispoid model of the Earth with the US Standard Atmosphere 1976.
 A review of the theory behind this simulation is in my Senior Thesis, which is in this repo.